Sloth Myths: 11 Things You Think You Know About Sloths

 Do I really look that naive?

-Sloth myth 2- Sloths are bears, primates, or marsupials.
+Myth 2- Sloths are bears, primates, or marsupials.

 Our beloved sloths are actually something called Xenarthrans – a very ancient super-order of mammals that includes all of the modern sloths, as well as anteaters and armadillos.

 Maybe some people think that sloths are primates because, like monkeys, they live in the trees.
 Or perhaps that they are marsupials because they are similar in nature to koalas.
 In Spanish, the name for sloth is “oso perezoso”, which can be translated as “sloth bear” or “lazy bear”.
 Common names can be confusing, which is why scientific names are so helpful!
-As it turns out, there is actually something called a “sloth bear” (Melursus ursinus) and it has absolutely nothing to do with sloths.
+As it turns out, there is actually something called a “sloth bear” and it has absolutely nothing to do with sloths.
 Sloth bears are true bears that live in India, Sri Lanka and Nepal.

 Sloths are also known as “Oso perezoso” in Spanish: which translates as “sloth bear”! /Smithsonian zoo